kwanik-kor/codeforces_contest/README.md

 - solved: A B
 - can't solve : C D
 * I set a goal on this round to solve at least 2 problems.
 I achieved the goal but still lack of skill.
 The next goal is 'Solve at least 3 problems'.
 Before that I should get over DP in 'Jongman Book'.
 Keep Going!

+__5. 20200324 23:35 codeforces educational round #84__
+- solved: A
+* Problem A was such an easy one.
+I had to be conscious about input range but I just tried to solve by combination.
+It was a big mistake and took over half n hour.
+Be conscious on problem A bixxh!!
+Remind and remind